Adlan-Boithier/Sustainable-Logistics/README.md

 # Sustainable-Logistics
-This project enhances tourism in Switzerland by improving affordability, environmental sustainability, and travel efficiency.
+This project enhances tourism in Switzerland by developping 7 scenarios with the aim of improving affordability, environmental sustainability, and travel efficiency.
 It addresses the challenge of high living costs through optimized, cost-effective, and eco-friendly travel plans using advanced algorithms, making the country more accessible to tourists.

 ## **Problematic Issues Addressed:**
 - Developed a comprehensive strategy for improving tourism in Switzerland, considering tourist affordability, environmental sustainability, and travel efficiency.